Business Lawyers You Can Count On

 Franchise agreements tend to be very lengthy legal documents, containing complicated terms and provisions.
 You need to understand the deal you are signing.
 An experienced franchise attorney can help you understand various terms and their significance, such as:

-An experienced franchise attorney has seen dozens of franchise agreements.
+An experienced franchise attorney has seen hundreds of franchise agreements.
 He can tell you whether the terms in your particular franchise agreement are common, or whether they are unusual.

 We often hear clients say: “The franchisor said that the franchise agreement is non-negotiable.”
 We usually find that is NOT the case.